 In the second half of a group lesson I like to include a listening activity, which provides a quieter time for reflection and focus after the excitement of games and half-time treats.
-My favourite worksheet is included in the Theory Blast Group Lesson Plan, but for this lesson the pieces fitted the shark theme with The Aquarium by Camille Saint-Saens and La Mer by Debussy.
+For this lesson the pieces fitted the shark theme with The Aquarium by Camille Saint-Saens and La Mer by Debussy.

 Usually we’ll do a group composing activity in a group lesson, but for something a little different students chose a page from A Pirate’s Life version of Creative Story Compositions by Jennifer Foxx.
 There were a couple of under the sea options, which were made even better with the addition of shark pictures!

 Do you have any shark-themed activities you’ve tried with students?
-Please share your ideas in the comments!
+I’d love to hear about them!

 The Jawsome Note Value game has been added to the Free Resource Library.
 To access this resource (plus more exclusive downloads) enter your details below: